 “Enough to hurt the people you love?”
 Asanterth added, fixing Ena with a quiet, penetrating stare.

 Ena felt a small trickle of sweat run down his spine.
-“I…it wasn’t supposed to happen…like this,” he finished lamely.
+“I…it wasn’t supposed to happen…like this,” he protested.

 “The war is everywhere--‘this’ was inevitable.”